mxlu00/mxlu00.github.io/pages/about-me/ten-facts-about-me.md

 ---
-layout: post
+layout: page
 title:  "ten facts about me"
-date:   2025-11-06 13:45:00 Europe/London
-tags: [permanent, about-me]
+tags: [about-me]
 ---

-1. i’m genderfluid, and right now i’m using feminine terms and she/her pronouns :) i love gender stuff it’s fun and exciting and makes me feel happy!
+1. i’m genderfluid --- i love gender stuff it’s fun and exciting and makes me feel happy!
 2. im getting into fashion and finding an aesthetic (: i like pretty dresses and make up hehe 💄💅
 3. i love maths and im a maths tutor
 4. i’m in a long distance relationship (we’re open and im kind of the slutty kinky friend 🫶🏻)